Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Euphrates.

-His biological mother placed him in a basket and set it in the river.
+In an attempt to save his life, his biological mother put Moses in a basket and placed it into the river.

 Exodus 2:1-10